bianafaby/Fabiana-Araujo/README.md

 - 👋 Hi, I’m @Fabiana Araujo
 - 👀 I’m interested in ... estudante
 - 🌱 I’m currently learning ...
-QA
+AWS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... bianasantos_faby@hotmail.com